-Children can attend two years of kindergarten programs at a range of early childhood education and care settings, including sessional kindergartens and long day care centres.
+Children can attend two years of funded kindergarten programs at a range of early childhood education and care settings, including long day care and standalone services.
 A long day care centre can offer a full day of education and care, including a kindergarten program, led by a teacher.
 The kindergarten program is offered over an extended time, which can be helpful and convenient for working families.

-At a sessional service, a kindergarten program will run on certain days and at specific times.
+At a standalone service, a kindergarten program will run on certain days and at specific times.
 These days and hours are set by the kindergarten service.